philonor/mailmason-wiki/Project-Structure.md

 There are two key folders for MailMason.
 The first, where you'll be making changes is the `src` directory.
 The second, where the final files are generated is `dist`.

-## The Distribution Folder

-All of your HTML and text emails will end up here.
-They are constantly overwritten by the build process, so it's important not to make changes here if you want to keep them.
-Even though the distribution files are generated, we include them in the repository for easy access to the static results.

 ## The Source Folder

-The source folder is the home for everything you'll need to edit on a regular basis.
-It's fairly straightforward.
+The source folder (`/src`) is the home for everything you'll need to edit on a regular basis.
+It has a fairly straightforward structure:

 ```
 /src